hazelcast/hazelcast-platform-demos/banking/transaction-monitor/README.md

 The `topic-create` module is only for containerized deployments.

-It creates a container image, which if run will create the necessary Kafka topic ("`trades`") used by the Trade Monitor applicaiton in Hazelcast.
+It creates a container image, which if run will create the necessary Kafka topic ("`kf_transactions`") used by the Transactions Monitor applicaiton in Hazelcast.

 It is not needed when running on localhost, the Kafka command line is used instead to create the topic.